 Lots of companies, specifically small-sized multi-location ones, can hardly manage or afford ‘national’ SEO.
 Even if they have an in-house SEO team or have hired a consultant, executing an SEO strategy and getting desired results seem next to impossible.
 When it takes five or six months to rank for a low competitive keyword, it’s a clear indication that something’s seriously wrong.

 Actually, there are one-million-and-one reasons hitting your SEO campaign to a roadblock.

 SEO is not your highest priority.
 It’s always good to have some other sources of traffic or leads, but they are not good as long as they are not steady.
-Some businesses, content with their ‘offbeat sources of traffic’ puts SEO aside, and then SEO doesn’t remain their top priority.
+For some businesses, content with their ‘offbeat sources of traffic’ puts SEO aside, and then SEO doesn’t remain their top priority.

 SEO is expensive.
 Apparently, SEO is not just about creating some links for your website.
-It’s an ongoing strategy which starts from rewriting the URLs, updating the content, and sometimes updating the design if required.
+It’s an ongoing strategy which starts with rewriting the URLs, updating the content, and sometimes updating the design if required.
 All these activities require resources and a huge amount of money.
 Small businesses generally find ignoring the SEO part more suitable than bearing these expenses.

 SEO is complicated.
 And it has to be.
 If it was a piece of cake, everyone would have been seen doing this.
 Harsh thing is, search engines are making this process even more complicated.
 Strategies and algorithms keep changing, making it difficult for businesses to march with the changing updates.